 "The best advice we had from our bereavement midwife very early on was to be kind to each other.
 And I think that really helped us to cope.
 We did grieve in different ways and often found that when one person was feeling very sad the other was feeling a little stronger on that day."

-Kathryn, who lost her son Arthur at 36 weeks (taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith)
+Kathryn, who lost her son Arthur.
+Taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith.

 Read more about emotional support after a stillbirth.

 If you find that you’re struggling to understand each other and resolve any tensions or arguments, it might be helpful to talk to a professional.